Enable text based alternatives for graph display and drawing entry

 PriceQuantity Demanded

-Suppose that the store increases the price of shoes from $9 to $18.
+Suppose that the store increases the price of bags from $16 to $24.

 Using the mid-point approach, calculate the percentage change in quantity demanded.